Aliases for HUS1 Gene

 The protein encoded by this gene is a component of an evolutionarily conserved, genotoxin-activated checkpoint complex that is involved in the cell cycle arrest in response to DNA damage.
 This protein forms a heterotrimeric complex with checkpoint proteins RAD9 and RAD1.
 In response to DNA damage, the trimeric complex interacts with another protein complex consisting of checkpoint protein RAD17 and four small subunits of the replication factor C (RFC), which loads the combined complex onto the chromatin.
 The DNA damage induced chromatin binding has been shown to depend on the activation of the checkpoint kinase ATM, and is thought to be an early checkpoint signaling event.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2011]

 GeneCards Summary for HUS1 Gene

 HUS1 (HUS1 Checkpoint Clamp Component) is a Protein Coding gene.
 Diseases associated with HUS1 include Fanconi Anemia, Complementation Group G and Xeroderma Pigmentosum, Variant Type.
-Among its related pathways are DNA Damage Induced 14-3-3Sigma Signaling and E2F mediated regulation of DNA replication.
+Among its related pathways are DNA Damage Induced 14-3-3Sigma Signaling and Cell Cycle Checkpoints.
 An important paralog of this gene is HUS1B.